 Thank goodness for that photo we’d taken, just for a laugh, of Hindi with a bindi on when he was still at his most minute.
-My hubby turned it into an “adopt me” poster, which ended up going a bit viral throughout the media company he worked for and eventually got picked up by a lovely Indian family.
+My husband turned it into an “adopt me” poster, which was shared around the media company he worked for and eventually got picked up by a lovely Indian family.

 Six months after our arrival back in Australia, the Ranjis still send us photos of Hindi every couple of months.
 But as much as we miss our Indian stray, we no longer mind that he’s still in the country we fell for, completely and utterly.